FRCteam4909/FRC-Scouting/USAGE.md

 ## Start Scouting!- Tablets
 Open the TGA app on the tablets, and begin to scout!
-- Once data is submitted, the matches will appear in the analysis portal momentarily.
+- Once data is submitted, the matches will be ready for viewing in the analysis portal momentarily.
 This data transfer process can take up to 1-2 minutes, at most.
+Additionally, the analysis portal must be manually refreshed using the button in the top right corner.
 - When data transfer is pending, the top navigation bar will be red in color, and when all transfers are complete, the navigation bar will be green in color.

 ## Start Scouting!- Laptop